KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 Need an HTML refresher?
 Grab a mentor or review the Coding & Cocktails [HTML Slides](http://bit.ly/cnchtmlslide) or [Worksheet](http://bit.ly/cnchtmlwork)!
   {% endhint %}

-1. Next, in the _my-script.js_ file, ensure we get the value entered in that form input element.
-Any guesses how we might do that?
+1. Next, in the _my-script.js_ file, ensure we get the value entered in that form input element by using the `value` property of the HTML element.

   Your click handler function should now look like this:
    ```javascript